Innei/book-supabase-lemonsqueezy/README.md

-# Book Template With Supabase Auth
+# Book Template With Supabase Auth and Lemon Squeezy

 Yet another template for write a book.